Need Help? Give us a call.

 A number of rewards credit cards, like KeyBank’s, earn points according to your spending.
 You can use these points for more tangible rewards like merchandise or even cash back.
 However, these types of rewards systems can often offer low rates of return when you finally cash in your points.

-To avoid that middle ground of trading in points, you could turn to a cashback credit card instead, like the SimplyCash® Plus Business Credit Card from American Express.
-This fee-free card earns 5% cash back on the first $50,000 spent on wireless telephone services and purchases at office supply stores, 3% cash back on first $50,000 spent in a category of your choice (there are eight options to choose from), and 1% cash back on all other purchases.
-This system rewards you almost immediately with big cashback earnings showing up directly in your account.
+To avoid that middle ground of trading in points, you could turn to a cashback credit card instead, like the Blue Business Cash Credit Card from American Express.
+This fee-free card earns 2% back on all eligible purchases on the first $50,000 each calendar year, then 1% back on all purchases after, so you’ll get big cashback earnings quickly.

 Perhaps you need to use the card to pay for a laundry list of expenses to get your business off the ground.
 The extra-long introductory period can help you pay for those necessary purchases without worrying about meeting interest payments and accruing debt.
 Just be sure to pay at least the minimum on your credit card bill—and ideally more than that.
-Remember that once the 15-month intro period ends, a variable APR will kick in depending on your creditworthiness and fluctuating with the prime rate.
+Remember that once the 12-month intro period ends, a variable APR will kick in depending on your creditworthiness and fluctuating with the prime rate, so see the issuer’s terms and conditions for details.

-Thought the SimplyCash® Plus Business Credit Card from American Express had a long introductory APR period?
-The Blue Business Plus Credit Card from American Express matches it with an introductory period lasting 15 months but applies it to purchases and balance transfers.
+Thought the Blue Business Cash Credit Card from American Express had a long introductory APR period?
+The Blue Business Cash Credit Card from American Express matches it with an introductory period lasting 15 months but applies it to purchases and balance transfers.

 If you have existing credit card debt that you need to pay off, this could be just what you need.
 You can transfer balances to the Blue Business Plus Credit Card from American Express and not have to worry about paying interest for over a year.
 As always, you should continue to make minimum payments during this time, of course.
 And be aware that once the 15-month period comes to an end, your APR will set in at a rate that varies with the market prime rate, so be sure to see the issuer’s terms and conditions for the latest APR information.